 Allergic rhinitis Allergic Rhinitis Allergic rhinitis is seasonal or perennial itching, sneezing, rhinorrhea, nasal congestion, and sometimes conjunctivitis, caused by exposure to pollens or other allergens.
 Diagnosis is by history... read more , acute and chronic infections, and cystic fibrosis Cystic Fibrosis Cystic fibrosis is an inherited disease of the exocrine glands affecting primarily the gastrointestinal and respiratory systems.
 It leads to chronic lung disease, exocrine pancreatic insufficiency... read more all predispose to the formation of nasal polyps.
 Bleeding polyps occur in rhinosporidiosis Chronic rhinitis .
 Unilateral polyps occasionally occur in association with or represent benign or malignant tumors of the nose or paranasal sinuses.
-They can also occur in response to a foreign body Nasal Foreign Bodies Nasal foreign bodies are found occasionally in young children, the intellectually impaired, and psychiatric patients.
-Common objects pushed into the nose include cotton, paper, pebbles, beads... read more .
+They can also occur in response to a foreign body Nasal Foreign Bodies Nasal foreign bodies are found occasionally in young children, the intellectually impaired, and patients with psychiatric conditions.
+Common objects pushed into the nose include cotton, paper... read more .
 Nasal polyps are strongly associated with

 Symptoms include obstruction and postnasal drainage, congestion, sneezing, rhinorrhea, anosmia, hyposmia, facial pain, and ocular itching.

 Diagnosis generally is based on physical examination.
 A developing polyp is teardrop-shaped; when mature, it resembles a peeled seedless grape.

-Corticosteroids (eg, mometasone [30 mcg/spray], beclomethasone [42 mcg/spray], flunisolide [25 mcg/spray] aerosols), given as 1 or 2 sprays 2 times a day in each nasal cavity, may shrink or eliminate polyps, as may a 1-week tapered course of oral corticosteroids.
+Corticosteroids (eg, mometasone [30 mcg/spray], beclomethasone [42 mcg/spray], flunisolide [25 mcg/spray] aerosols), given as 1 or 2 sprays twice a day in each nasal cavity, may shrink or eliminate polyps, as may a 1-week tapered course of oral corticosteroids.
 In patients with severe chronic rhinosinusitis with nasal polyps, biologics (eg, dupilumab) have been effective by shrinking the polyps and improving symptoms (1 Treatment reference Nasal polyps are fleshy outgrowths of the nasal mucosa that form at the site of dependent edema in the lamina propria of the mucous membrane, usually around the ostia of the maxillary sinuses... read more ).

 Surgical removal of nasal polyps is required in many cases.
 Polyps that obstruct the airway or promote sinusitis are removed, as are unilateral polyps that may be obscuring benign or malignant tumors.